-The Christian Life & Witness Course (CLWC) training is one of the most effective tools to spiritually prepare believers for the Celebration.
+THE CHRISTIAN LIFE AND WITNESS COURSE | The Christian Life and Witness Course (CLWC) training is one of the most effective tools to spiritually prepare believers for the Celebration.
 It is designed to help us to refresh our walk with God.
 It also encourages believers in sharing Christ and gives practical instruction in making disciples.

-The training occurs over a three week period prior to the Celebration.
-The training is open to everyone age 13 and older.
-There is no cost for the course and all materials are free of charge.
+The training occurs over a three-week period prior to the Celebration.
+There is no cost for the course, and all materials are free of charge.
 Participants attend one session each week for three consecutive weeks.
-Promotional bulletin inserts and posters will be available for all churches.
+A promotional video, bulletin inserts, and posters will be available for all churches.

-There is a special version of CLWC for students (middle school to high school age).
-Pursuit is a one-day (all day) worship and learning experience for teens that teaches the truths of the Christian Life and Witness Course.
-The course and materials are free, and the day includes lunch.
+There is a special version of CLWC for students (middle school to high school age), known as Pursuit.
+This one-day (all day) worship and learning experience is free and includes materials and lunch.